abdelhaqs/StartDataEngineering_101/01-what-do-data-engineers-do/README.md

 Imagine that you are hired to enable data analytics; where would you start?
 How would you go about gathering requirements?

 *Hint: Think backward from what the business may need.*

-Share your assignment with me by creating a repo ([like this one](https://github.com/example/repo)) if you haven't already) and writing down your notes/code under the folder for lesson 1.